 If a location is captured, and it has no potentials, then it is an un-surveyed location.
-To find out the potentials of the village, you will have to carry out a survey.
+In order to carry out a survey to find out the potential level for the location.
 A survey costs 30 Knowledge, which will reveal the potential production levels of Natural resources and food production.
-This is done on the "Potential Survey" Part of the turnsheet.
-This only needs to be done once per village that has zero potentials.
+This is done on the "Potential Survey" part of the turnsheet.
+Usually if you capture a village in battle, the unrest level will be very high.